hexie1995/Sequential-Link-Prediction/Readme.md

 </div>

-### To run the full Ensemble-Sequential Experiments (HIGHLY RECOMMENDED if E-LSTM-D works out fine)
+<h2 align="center">To run the full Ensemble-Sequential Experiments (HIGHLY RECOMMENDED if E-LSTM-D works out fine) </h2>

 Running the experiments will take a while depending on your hardware.
 In particular, both E-LSTM-D and T-SBM could be a bit slow even for smaller networks.